(208) 523-4433 info@wrightlawidaho.com

 Reports are to be submitted online at www.FinCEN.gov.
 Additional information, including a guide for small business owners, can also be found on this website.
 Reporting must only be done once unless there is a need to update reported information.

-Be aware that FinCEN is already warning about scams to collect your information, which will otherwise be kept private.
+Be aware that FinCEN is warning about scams to collect your information, which will otherwise be kept private.
 FinCEN will not send you an unsolicited request.
 If you receive an unsolicited email, perhaps titled “Important Compliance Notice,” do NOT click on a link or scan the QR code!

 What Information Must I Submit?